Monday, 25 November 2013

 Capturing Memories

-These raw, some rather confronting, yet all highly intriguing photographs are my opportunity to show the world what my life as a two-time stroke survivor entails.
-Nay, a 27-year-old two-time stroke survivor, who is one Special K with a vast range of truly extraordinary human beings offering their services in entertaining, feeding, grooming, spooning, tickling and loving a brain-damaged Kitty Kat during this challenging loss of mind ordeal that's end is unknown.
+These raw, some rather confronting, yet all highly-intriguing photographs are my opportunity to show the world what my life as a two-time stroke survivor entails.
+Nay, a 27-year-old two-time stroke survivor, who is one Special K with a vast range of truly extraordinary human beings offering their services in entertaining, feeding, grooming, spooning, tickling and loving a brain-damaged Kitty Kat during this challenging loss-of-mind ordeal that's end is unknown.

-Because my colleagues were not overly aware nor educated about strokes in young people, we (including my sleepy, headache-ridden self) weren't at all concerned when my first stroke initially happened.
-It took us several hours before we made the trip (in the back of a colleague's car - that's how much of an emergency we regarded my strange sudden burst of a headache & its lingering various side effects as) to hospital and even more time was wasted once at hospital - waiting - when the supposedly well educated medical staff didn't take my condition seriously (shame, shame, shame on them indeed) until my lovely English Mums demanded they acknowledge my alarming and deteriorating state.
-I am truly fortunate that I didn't have more severe brain injuries nor die during that time spent in Limbo before I was treated for my first stroke.
-If you have ever had someone close to you have a stroke (other than me, of course!) - given statistics, I'm presuming you have - you would be aware of the symptoms.
+Because my colleagues were not overly aware nor educated about strokes hitting young people, in particular, we (including my sleepy, headache-ridden self) weren't at all concerned when my first stroke initially happened.
+Shockingly, it took us several hours before we even made the trip (in the back of a colleague's car - that's how much of an emergency we regarded my strange sudden burst of a headache & its lingering various side effects of wanting to sleep and uneasy on my feet as) to hospital and even more time was wasted once at hospital - waiting - when the supposedly well educated medical staff didn't take my condition seriously (shame, shame, shame on them indeed) until my lovely 'English mums' demanded the hospital finally acknowledge my alarming and deteriorating state.
+Reflecting, I am truly fortunate that I didn't have more severe brain injuries nor die during that time spent in limbo before I was treated for the first stroke.
+If you have ever had someone close to you have a stroke (other than me, of course!) - given alarming statistics, I'm presuming you have - you would be aware of the symptoms.

 Here are some typical symptoms of someone experiencing a stroke - you never know when or where you may need to use such knowledge -

-Friends would cut up my truly yummy hospital food (...because that bloody eyesight of mine *lack there of* was causing trouble again hehe!
+Friends would cut up my truly-yummy hospital food (...because that bloody eyesight of mine *lack there of* was causing trouble again hehe!
 I may have been spoiled with that one) - and yep, she even had a few spoonfuls herself (Z.Hanson loved it!).
 Thanks National Health System!

 This lady is more amazing than all the potatoes in all of the world.
 Look how much she is loving my sexy hospital get up - clearly wants snuggles (and she got them)

-Dry English Humour.
+Above: Dry English Humour.
 The Best Medicine

 Whilst at hospital, I got plenty of foot tickles from a colleague I refer to as Queen - all you need to do is ask nicely (and make her laugh - so easy to do!).
 Give it a go!